LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/SplittingStepCoefficients.rst

 Default Operator Splitting Coefficients
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The default SplittingStep coefficients are Lie-Trotter.
+The default SplittingStep coefficients are Lie--Trotter.
 If a particular order is requested with :c:func:`ARKodeSetOrder`, the following are the default for each order

 .. table:: Default operator splitting coefficients by order.